vaterlaus/django_cassandra_backend/README.txt

   in your installed apps.
 I made a preliminary pass to try to get this to work, but it turned out to be more difficult than expected, so it exists in a partially-completed form in the source.
-- there's no way to configure the settings used to create the keyspaces and column families (e.g. replication strategy, replication factor) or the read & write consistency levels used when querying or inserting/mutating columns in Cassandra.
-My plan was to add global database settings and per-model Meta settings to configure those things, but I haven't gotten to it yet.
+- there's no way to configure the read & write consistency levels used when querying or inserting/mutating columns in Cassandra.
+My plan was to add global database settings and possibly per-model settings to configure those things, but I haven't gotten to it yet.
+Per-operation overrides of these values
 - Cassandra authentication.
 Actually this may work but I haven't tested it yet.
   There's code in there that tries to login to Cassandra if the USER and PASSWORD are specified in the database settings, but I've only tested with